 We understand food accessibility includes economic, cultural, and geographic accessibility.
 We partnered with Dial-a-Bus of Benton County at the beginning of the pandemic to provide geographic accessibility through delivery.
 As this program’s popularity grew, we realized organizing delivery was placing a major burden on our volunteer team and on the restaurants’ kitchen.

 is the social media guru and IOU treasurer.
 Her leadership, empathy, passion for social justice, knowledge about food systems, and general ability to achieve anything is invaluable to our mission.
-Aliza is a research assistant at Portland State University, the current leader of the Food Action Team Local 6 Connection group, and tends her garden and chickens in her free time.
-Aliza's passion and attention to detail are invaluable as she manages the budget and provides logistics support while communicating with the public.
-She is a natural leader and we are fortunate for her talents!
+Aliza is a senior research assistant at Portland State University, co-leader of the Food Action Team, and tends her garden and chickens in her free time.

 manages the graphics, website, and donor relations.
 Her thoughtfulness and calm give the team a strong foundation on which to build.
-Ashley is the membership manager for Greenbelt Land Trust, serves on the Downtown Advisory Board, and is a board member of Leadership Corvallis.
+Ashley is the development director for Greenbelt Land Trust, serves on the Downtown Advisory Board, is a board member of Leadership Corvallis, and co-leader of the Food Action Team .
 Ashley is a novice gardener and passionate foodie.
-She is thrilled to communicate IOU's message and keep us celebratory and in good spirits!
-We feel so lucky to work with her!